 Students in this course develop and implement service-learning projects to help the college's community under the supervision of college faculty and in cooperation with the staff of community organizations and agencies.
 Projects may include collaboration with off-campus community organizations and educational service oriented projects for the college's community.
 This course is intended for students from any discipline who are interested in project development, development of teaching skills, or enhancement of communication and planning skills.
 Course segments may be taken in any order.
 The combined credit for all 277C discipline courses may not exceed three units.
-Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+AA/AS; CSU.